cs480x-22c/a2-DataVis-5Ways/README.md

 **#python - matplotlib & pandas**

 Python and matplotlib/pandas was easily the hardest of the 3 libraries I succeeded in making charts in.
 What took forever was the color-mapping.
 Python's color mapping is fuuuuuunky.
-After a few hours of trying, it still didn't come out 100% correct, and I had to give up on adding a legend, but I'm still proud of the result... kind of. d3 was more flexibile, more powerful, and more convenient.
+After a few hours of trying, it still didn't come out 100% correct, and I had to give up on adding a legend, but I'm still proud of the result... kind of.
+Also, the weight mapping worked, but I feel like it's not as pronounced as the rest of the products on this list.
+Overall, d3 was more flexibile, more powerful, and more convenient.

 I can't see this tool being very useful in the future unless you have a python specific program that requires a simple vis and you don't know how to link languages or cross-embed elements - a very niche situation.
 Also, I guess you could consider the panda library my hack for this one, since I had to use it to read in the csv in a more conveniently-usable format than I could with matplotlib in order to color-map at all.